willzeng274/aifluence/README.md

-# AIfluence 🧠📱
+# AIFluence 🧠📱

-AIfluence is a platform that lets users create autonomous AI influencer personas capable of growing their own presence and publishing content—entirely on autopilot.
-Whether you're a business seeking a full-time brand ambassador or a creator hoping to monetize a niche, AIfluence offers a new way to scale influence through generative video, smart scheduling, and AI-driven storytelling.
+AIFluence is a platform that lets users create autonomous AI influencer personas capable of growing their own presence and publishing content—entirely on autopilot.
+Whether you're a business seeking a full-time brand ambassador or a creator hoping to monetize a niche, AIFluence offers a new way to scale influence through generative video, smart scheduling, and AI-driven storytelling.

 This project was built in 36 hours at SpurHacks 2025, where it won **1st Place for Best Startup** and the **Highest Userbase Potential** track, earning a total of **$11,000** in prizes.

 ---

-## 🧩 What AIfluence Does
+## 🧩 What AIFluence Does

-At its core, AIfluence is a marketing automation engine powered by AI-generated personas.
+At its core, AIFluence is a marketing automation engine powered by AI-generated personas.
 Users can initialize a virtual influencer by giving it a name, backstory, tone, goals, and preferred audience.
 From there, the system handles the entire content lifecycle:

 - It generates reels and stories using multimodal models like **Veo 3** and **Gemini 2.5 Pro**.
 - It schedules posts at your desired time.
 - It directly publishes to **Instagram** via the official **Publishing API**.
 - It builds a real-time digital identity and adapts based on user-defined objectives and "changes" to the persona's life

-AIfluence supports two key use cases:
+AIFluence supports two key use cases:
 - **B2B**: Businesses can build persistent, custom brand ambassadors tailored to their market segment.
 - **B2C**: Individual users or niche entrepreneurs can create lifestyle personas to explore passive-income opportunities—similar to dropshipping, but with content instead of products.